-In keeping with the mission of ACRF, to promote bold and significant programs that will facilitate major advances in the prevention, early detection, treatment and/or management of cancer, ACRF invites applications for a special $10 million grant.
+In keeping with the mission of the Foundation to promote bold and significant programs that will facilitate major advances in the prevention, early detection, treatment and/or management of cancer, ACRF invites applications for a special $10 million Grant.

-A special expert panel, nominated by the Medical Research Advisory Committee, will review the applications for scientific merit and select a short list to proceed to interview including a site visit.
+A special expert panel, nominated by the MRAC, will review the applications for scientific merit and select a shortlist to proceed to interview including a site visit.